Guide for Buying Health Insurance

 pay (for example) three months after the disability begins, you

-• Benefits may be payable for a period ranging anywhere from one
+may lose a considerable amount of income. - Benefits may be payable for a period ranging anywhere from one

 year to a lifetime.
 Since disability benefits replace income, most